oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab7.md

 Estimated Lab Time: 3 minutes

 ### Objectives
-In this lab, you will learn how to setup an auto-open OKV connection.
+In this lab, you will learn to quickly set up an auto-open Oracle Key Vault connection to streamline your Transparent Data Encryption workflows

 ### Prerequisites
-This lab assumes you have completed lab 6.
+This lab builds on concepts and operations from lab 6.
+Complete lab 6 first before starting this lab.

-## Task 1: Enable lights-out operations
+## Task 1: Enable zero-touch transparent data encryption operations when using Key Vault

-1. Add the Key Vault endpoint password into a new local auto-open wallet in &lt;WALLET_ROOT&gt;/tde.
+1. Create a new local auto-open wallet in &lt;WALLET_ROOT&gt;/tde and add the Key Vault endpoint password.

     ````
     <copy>